 5) The Ability to Get Enough Sleep

 School-aged children need about 10 hours of sleep a night and teens require 9 – 10 hours.
 If a child needs to get up at six a.m. to get ready for school, he or she needs to be in bed at eight p.m.
 A teen would need to be in bed by 9 p.m. in order to get a full night’s sleep.
 How many teenagers do you know who go to bed at nine o’clock?
 Sleep-deprivation is a huge problem for teens.
+Lack of sleep impacts adults as well.
 The ability to get up at seven or eight a.m. is a great blessing.
 As homeschoolers, we can make sure that most nights everyone, including Mom , gets enough sleep (for info on why sleep is important to you, read more here).

 6) The Gift of Wonderful Friends